vpand/vmpusermanual/ClangVMP.md

 # ClangVMP
 **ClangVMP** is a [Clang/LLVM](https://clang.llvm.org/) based code virtualized compiler.
-It encodes C/C++/ObjC/ObjC++/Swift/etc.(static native programming language) function into its private VMP data during compilation process.
+It encodes **C/C++/ObjC**/ObjC++/Swift/etc.(static native programming language) function into its private VMP data during compilation process.
 The VMP data will be directly interpreted by ClangVMP runtime library without restoring the original instructions.
 Because of this mechanism, reverse engineering on this kind of code will be much more harder than raw machine code.

-Till now, ClangVMP supports running on macOS, Windows and Linux.
+Till now, ClangVMP supports running on **macOS, Windows and Linux**.
 The following is a sample for version output on macOS installed to Xcode toolchain directory:
 ```shell
 ClangVMP@vpand.com bin % ls -l
 total 352320